occlum/occlum/tools/copy_bom/README.md

 # known limitations

 - The use of wildcard(like *) in files or directories is not supported.
 It may result in `copy_bom` behaving incorrectly.
+To achieve a similar purpose, directly add `/` after the directory name to copy all contents in the directory while not copying the directory itself.
 - If we create symbolic link in bom file, it will always delete the old link and create a new one.
 It will change the modification time of the symbolic link.
 - Environmental variables pointing to an empty value may fail to resolve.